Scholarships and awards

 A number of scholarships are available for members of St Leonard's Chapel Choir.
 These cover the full cost of singing tuition at the Music Centre.

-Renaissance Singers scholarships
+The Renaissance Singers

-The Renaissance Singers award up to three scholarships per year: one specifically for a tenor plus two others.
+The Renaissance Singers award up to three scholarships per year, one specifically for a tenor plus two others.
 Students should be experienced choral singers with some sight-reading ability.

-Scholarship holders are required to:
+Vocal scholarship holders are required to:

 - sing in weekly rehearsals on Tuesday evenings during semester